bbouffaut/Skails-Map-Viewer-App/PRIVACY.md

 * the type and version of your exploitation system
 * the country where you connect from
 * your browing path
+* a Device Id to correlate the app browsing activity

 > **NB**: All those data are anonymous.
 Thus this is not possible for us to identify you in the Mixpanel system